 Visit NSW has up-to-date information on the events and experiences across NSW

 On the City of Sydney's What's On website you can subscribe to receive the weekly newsletter to discover the best events that Sydney has to offer!

 The Welcome Dinner Project - connecting newly arrived people with established Australians

 The Welcome Dinner Project is enabling newly arrived people - including international students - and established Australians to meet over dinner conversation in the comfort of their own home.
 This project is accessible to everyone!
 There is no cost involved and support can be provided for transport, child minding and translation when necessary.
-All you have to do is register your interest to either host a Welcome Dinner in your home or simply participate in a Welcome Dinner in your area and Joining the Dots will be in touch to take you through the next steps!
+All you have to do is register your interest to either host a Welcome Dinner in your home or simply participate in a Welcome Dinner in your area and a facilitator will be in touch to take you through the next steps!
 Register today!